-- Microprocessor controlled -- This is very important for both stability and functionality. - User changeable settings -- Several controllers on the market set the dump level, and that's that! - High amp rating 160 amps with the two 80 amp preinstalled relays... - Battery status LED Several controllers do not tell you what's going on This one does! - Push to test.
-Ever wonder if your controller & load are working OK? - Steel enclosure with two conduit openings. - Large terminal blocks that can handle up to # 6 wire. - Very efficient and cool running switching power supply. - Versions 4.0 and greater now have reverse polarity protection. - Versions 4.2 and greater now have an extended diversion mode (EDM.) - Ability to divert the source from the batteries to the load, or dump both the batteries along with the source. - Can be used with both wind and solar (at the same time.)
+- Microprocessor controlled -- This is very important for both stability and functionality. - User changeable settings -- Several controllers on the market set the dump level, and that's that! - High amp rating 160 maximum intermittent amps diversion, 120 maximum amps solar.1 - High Contrast, Auto Brightness LED battery voltage meter (C160M) - On/Off switch for Meter (C160M) - Battery status LED Several controllers do not tell you what's going on This one does! - Push to test Ever wonder if your controller & load are working OK? - Steel enclosure with two conduit openings. - Large terminal blocks, soldered directly to the relay PCB that can handle up to # 6 wire. - Very efficient and cool running switching power supply. - Versions 4.0 and greater now have reverse polarity protection. - Versions 4.2 and greater now have an extended diversion mode (EDM). - This controller has been designed with small to medium wind based systems in mind, but can also be used with solar only systems as well as both wind and solar (at the same time).

 Current handling capabilities are based on the mode of the controller and the battery system voltage.

-The C160/C160M can handle 160 amps total current flow in the diversion mode when used in a 12-volt battery system, 120 amps in a 24-volt system.
-Solar mode maximum current handling capability is 120 amps for a 12-volt system and 100 amps when used with a 24-volt system.
+The C160/C160M can handle 160 maximum amps total current flow wired in the diversion mode when used in a 12-volt battery system and 120 amps maximum in a 24-volt system, both at a 20% duty cycle.
+100 Amps continuous (50 amps/relay) design amperage is recommended for both voltages.
+Please see technical specs portion of the manual for more details.

-Maximum continuous solar charge wattage should not exceed 2800 watts.
+Solar mode maximum current handling capability is 120 amps for a 12-volt system and 100 amps when used with a 24-volt system (50 amps/relay).

+Maximum continuous solar charge wattage should never exceed 2800 watts, with a recommended maximum system design of 1200 watts for a 12-volt system (12 x 100 watt panels) and 2000 watts for 24-volt systems.
+(8 x 250 watt solar panels for instance), where $\frac{1}{2}$ the panels are routed to one relay, and the other $\frac{1}{2}$ to the second relay.

+Higher amperages/and or volts will reduce the life of the relays.